melsincostan/aoc2023/README.md

 - Part 1: Rotating 2D arrays yay
 - Part 2: I should have done this for part 1 as well, this expansion is a lot more elegant i think? it might also take less memory...

+### Day 12

+- Part 1: actual solving logic (recursion) from https://www.youtube.com/watch?v=g3Ms5e7Jdqo
+- Part 2: used the same optimization as the video (memoization) to deal with the larger values